FrankiePaolo/Scala2-beginners/README.md

 # Scala2-beginners
-Code for the scala2 beginners course
+Code for the scala2 beginners course from RockTheJvm